Nuclear sharing: Russian sharing with Belarus

 The Russian Iskander-M nuclear-capable short-range ballistic missile was deployed to Belarus in 2022.

 A Belarusian Air Force Sukhoi Su-25.
 It is believed that since 2023 some Su-25s are modified and crews trained for deploying Russian tactical nuclear weapons.

 On 27 February 2022, shortly after the 2022 Russian invasion of Ukraine, Belarusians voted in a constitutional referendum with political and military reforms, including to repeal the post-Soviet constitutional prohibition on basing of nuclear weapons.
 The reforms also removed the country's neutral status and allowed permanent basing for the Russian Armed Forces.
 The referendum was criticized by the EU, UK, US, Canada, and other countries in the context of the censorship and human rights violations against the Belarusian opposition.

 At a meeting on 25 June 2022, Russian President Vladimir Putin and President of Belarus Alexander Lukashenko agreed the deployment of Russian short-range nuclear-capable missiles.
 Lukashenko has described the weapons as "non-strategic".
 Russia supplied Belarus with nuclear-capable Iskander-M missile systems in 2023, with President Putin announcing the first delivery of warheads occurring as of 16 June 2023 in a speech at the St. Petersburg International Forum.
 These missile warheads are believed to have a variable yield between 5 and 50 kilotons.
 Additionally, Russia has completed modifications necessary for Belarusian Su-25 bombers to carry nuclear air-dropped bombs and the pilots have received training.
 The yield of these bombs is not believed to exceed 20 kilotons.
 Belarus has reported full operation of the nuclear-capable Iskanders and Su-25s, and exercised their use with training nuclear warheads in May 2024.

 As of 2025, there is no conclusive open-source evidence that Russian nuclear warheads and gravity bombs themselves are being stored in Belarus, although the most likely location if so is a Cold War-era depot near Asipovichy.
 In December 2024, Lukashenko stated Belarus was hosting "dozens" of Russian warheads.
-Putin has also stated that its Oreshnik intermediate-range ballistic missile could be deployed to Belarus in the second half of 2025, and that Belarus would play a role in nuclear targeting.
+Putin has also stated that its Oreshnik, an intermediate-range ballistic missile, could be deployed to Belarus in the second half of 2025, and that Belarus would play a role in nuclear targeting.

 Despite Lukashenko's statement on weapon usage "without hesitation in case of aggression against Belarus", which could indicate the transfer of operational control to Belarus, Putin emphasized Russian control was maintained, and General Secretary of the CIS Sergey Lebedev described a "double nuclear button" for weapon usage.